Assyrians: Resistance

-In reaction to the Assyrian Genocide and lured by British and Russian promises of an independent nation, the Assyrians led by Agha Petros and Malik Khoshaba of the Bit-Tyari tribe, fought alongside the Allies against Ottoman forces known as the Assyrian volunteers or Our Smallest Ally.
-Despite being heavily outnumbered and outgunned the Assyrians fought successfully, scoring a number of victories over the Turks and Kurds.
-This situation continued until their Russian allies left the war, and Armenian resistance broke, leaving the Assyrians surrounded, isolated and cut off from lines of supply.
+In reaction to the Assyrian genocide and lured by British and Russian promises of an independent nation, the Assyrians led by Agha Petros and Malik Khoshaba of the Bit-Tyari tribe, fought alongside the Allies against Ottoman forces known as the Assyrian volunteers or Our Smallest Ally.
+Despite being heavily outnumbered and outgunned the Assyrians fought successfully, scoring a number of victories over the Ottoman forces and its allies.
+This situation continued until their Russian allies withdrew following the 1917 Revolution, and Armenian resistance broke, leaving the Assyrians surrounded, isolated and cut off from lines of supply.
 The sizable Assyrian presence in south eastern Anatolia which had endured for over four millennia was thus reduced significantly by the end of World War I.

-Assyrian defenses
+Assyrians in Azakh and Iwardo held defenses against Ottoman and Kurdish soldiers and succeeded in fending off the attacks.
+Ottoman authorities labeled these defenses as part of the larger Midyat rebellion, which they used to justify the planned sieges against them.
+The Turks did not consider the Assyrians to have a nationalistic agenda and understood that they did not engage in terrorism, and it was known that their actions targeted populations that were not Armenian, as Assyrians had traditionally been divided by the millet system along religious lines.
+The defenses lasted for several months up to the end of 1915.
+For Assyrians who originate from Tur Abdin, the stories of the defenses remain integral to their identity and collective memory of Sayfo.

 The Assyrian rebellion was an uprising by the Assyrians in Hakkari that began on 3 September 1924 and ended on 28 September.
 The Assyrians of Tyari and Tkhuma returned to their ancestral land in Hakkari in 1922, shortly after World War I without permission from the Turkish government.
 This led to clashes between the Assyrians and the Turkish army with their Kurdish allies that grew into a rebellion in 1924, it ended with the Assyrians being forced to retreat to Iraq.

-In nearby Tur Abdin, Assyrians in of Azakh and Iwardo held defenses against Ottoman and Kurdish soldiers and succeeded in fending off the attacks.
-Ottoman authorities labeled these defenses as part of the larger Midyat rebellion, which they used to justify the planned sieges against them.
-Additionally, they knew that they were acting against populations who were not Armenian, as the Assyrians had up to then been divided by the millet system based on religious differences.
-The defenses lasted for several months up to the end of 1915.
-For Assyrians who originate from Tur Abdin, the stories of the defenses remain integral to their identity and collective memory of Sayfo.